ryym/action_handler/README.md

 A handler is a controller-like class.
 Each public method can be an action method.
 But unlike controllers, handlers inherit few methods by default.
-Intead of using super class methods such as `params`, `sessions`, you can take them as arguments.
+Instead of using super class methods such as `params`, `sessions`, you can take them as arguments.
-And you need to represent a response (data for views) as a single return value, instead of assiging multiple instance variables.
+And you need to represent a response (data for views) as a single return value, instead of assigning multiple instance variables.

 ```ruby
 # Example